|

 My Father’s Flatfrom The Monk’s Dream

-He always saw, three stories up, a grand Sweep of the Thames, the trees of Battersea
+Tugging apart the curtains every day He always saw, three stories up, a grand Sweep of the Thames, the trees of Battersea

 And, squatting there, the Japanese pagoda – Inflaming, a parody of a bandstand, Its four sides flaunting a golden Buddha.